Regulatory actions for Nov. 27, 2023

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: 4D Medical, Awak, Brainspec.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Aardvark, Anheart, Merz, Sumitomo.

 Briefs